rootpy/rootpy/README.rst

   plot your ROOT histograms or graphs with matplotlib instead

-* easier manipulation of histograms and graphs. rootpy wraps ROOT histograms and graphs and implements the arithmetic operators
+* easier manipulation of histograms and graphs. rootpy wraps ROOT histograms and graphs and implements the Python arithmetic operators

 * an easy way to create and read ROOT TTrees and a mechanism for defining objects and collections of objects whose attributes are TTree branches.